 4. Quantum complex systems

-Síle Nic ChormaicLight-Matter Interactions For Quantum Technologies Unit3 positions maximum3 positions maximumExperimental work (with some simulations) in cold atoms, Rydberg atoms, laser cooling, atomic spectroscopy, optical nanofiber mode propagation, optical trapping of submicron particles, nonlinear optics in whispering gallery resonators.
+Síle Nic ChormaicLight-Matter Interactions For Quantum Technologies Unit2 positions maximum2 positions maximumExperimental work (with some simulations) in cold atoms, Rydberg atoms, laser cooling, atomic spectroscopy, optical nanofiber mode propagation, optical trapping of submicron particles, nonlinear optics in whispering gallery resonators.
 The work is usually mainly experimental, and preference given to students who can commit to longer internships (more than 3 months).

-Yoshinori OkadaQuantum Materials Science2 positions maximum2 positions maximumEpitaxial thin film growth of quantum materials.
+Yoshinori OkadaQuantum Materials ScienceTBDTBDEpitaxial thin film growth of quantum materials.

-Simone PigolottiBiological Complexity Unit1 position maximum1 position maximumOur main research activity is in theoretical and computational modeling of biophysical systems, ranging from stochastic molecular kinetics to population dynamics.
+Simone PigolottiBiological Complexity Unit2 positions maximum2 positions maximumOur main research activity is in theoretical and computational modeling of biophysical systems, ranging from stochastic molecular kinetics to population dynamics.
 Projects in non-equilibrium statistical physics and stochastic thermodynamics are also available.
 Candidates with background in these areas and interested in medium to long stays (i.e. more than three months) will be given preference.

 Timothy RavasiMarine Climate Change UnitNo availability1 position maximumEffect of Climate Change on Coral Reef fish communities.